Isara05/safe-rl-project/README.md

 The simulation records RMSE and MAE for 2D path tracking.
 Actual values are the robot's measured positions, predicted values are the nearest points on the planned start-to-goal reference path, and absolute error is the Euclidean distance between them.

 Units are reported in metres using the simulation scale `20 pixels = 1 metre`.
+The live dashboard also displays RMSE and MAE in metres so the on-screen values match the exported report.

 Press `E` while the simulation is running to export [`simulation_report.md`](./simulation_report.md), which includes: